-Whether you want to store food or you want a chilled glass for a cool beverage, you’re probably wondering if you can put glass in the freezer.
+Switching from using plastic containers to storing food with glass is a great way to be more sustainable.
+Whether you want to know about storing food or you want a chilled glass for a cool beverage, you’re probably wondering if you can put glass in the freezer.

 Glass can be put in the freezer as long as you are careful about thermal shock.
 Don’t heat or cool the glass rapidly.
 Allow the glass to reach room temperature before placing it in the freezer.
 However, food stored in glass containers is more likely to get freezer-burned compared to airtight freezer bags.